 This organization offers financial aid for women in different fields of study and at different points in their careers.
 Check out their Career Development Grants for individuals with a bachelor's degree who wish to further their education for career purposes.
 The AAUW also offers Selected Professions Fellowships, which aim to encourage more women to enter male-dominated professions by providing education-related money to women who want to learn about medicine, law, architecture, engineering and more.

 This women's organization, founded in 1869, offers several educational need-based grants to advance the careers of women of different ages and educational levels.
 The Sisterhood's Program for Continuing Education provides grants specifically to support women who want to return to school (after at least a 2-year absence) in order to continue with their education so they can better support themselves.
 The maximum one-time grant amount is $3,000, and it may be used for academic, technical or online courses offered by educational institutions in the United States or Canada.
 Applicants must be a citizen of either the United States or Canada.

 3. The Stephen Bufton Memorial Educational Fund (SBMEF)

 For over 50 years, this grant has helped women pursue degrees in the field of business.
 The trustees who oversee the administration of the funds are on the board of the American Business Women's Association (ABWA).
-Their goal is to help women become, "Roll models, mentors and leaders of the future."
+Their goal is to "provide hundreds of American women with financial assistance to attend college, trade school and professional development."
 Every year, their Outright Grant Program offers women assistance for tuition, books and fees up to a maximum amount of $1,500.
 An eligible ABWA chapter or Network must submit the applicant.

 Once you have found a list of grants that fit your general qualifications, check out their application requirements.
-Many grants require an essay, and some require recommendations or proof of community service.
+Many grants require a short essay, and some require recommendations or documentation of some kind.
 If you are applying for need-based aid from the federal government or your state's government, you'll need to fill out the FAFSA as well as any other relevant application materials.